Chawk Mosque, Murshidabad: Architecture

 This mosque was of great importance in the Nawabi era as Munny Begum was a favourite of Robert Clive and Warren Hastings in terms of her lavish distribution.
 She in turn received several gifts; one was a palanquin which could accommodate 30 people from Rani Bhavani.
 Munny Begum had her allowances separately assigned.
 Thus, she was a Gaddinashin Begum.
 There have been several other Begums who have been a Gaddinashin Begum, like Babbu Begum another wife of Nawab Mir Zafar, she was on a receipt of ₹8000 per month while Munny Begum received ₹ 12000.
 There have been more such Gaddinashin Begums.
 Munny Begum had done several acts of munificence to the East India Company and their servants.
 On her death a salute was fired by the Government corresponding to the number of years of her age as she was always viewed with cordial regard and has a distinguished consideration to the Government of the East India Company.

-So, the mosque was of utmost importance then under the rule of the Nawabs.

-Etymology

-The Masjid (mosque) has been named so as it has a Chawk still surrounding it.
-Chawk means a shopping place often square in shape.
-So Chawk- means shopping place or a market and Masjid- means mosque.
-Thus, the total sums up to a mosque in a market.
-This market is the principal market of the city of Murshidabad.

-Features

-This mosque has a majestic and grand appearance.
-It is a five domed mosque and has two chau-chala-end-vaults at the two corners at the side of the mosque.
-The exterior and the interior of the mosque both are decorated with motifs, panels and so on; this mosque has been ornamented with such arched shaped niches in stucco and vegetal motifs lavishly.
+The mosque has a majestic and grand appearance, completed in the traditional Bengali Mughal architectural style.
+The 38 m mosque features seven hemispherical domes, with the central dome standing taller than the others.
+There are five domes mosque on the pediment and two chau-chala-end-vaults at the two corners at the side of the mosque.
+The exterior and the interior of the mosque are decorated with intricate stucco decorations with floral motifs and arabesques across its façade.
 Five gates passing through arched gateways lead in front of this grand mosque.
 There are several shops around so this place is known as the "Chawk" (shopping place or market, square in shape).
 This market is the principal market of the city of Murshidabad.